 When we think about indoor comfort, temperature usually comes to mind first.
 As seasons change, thermostats adjust accordingly to keep everyone comfortable and cozy all year long.
 But what about humidity?
 What role does the humidity in your house play in overall air quality and comfort?
 And what is the ideal indoor humidity level?

-Home Humidity Levels in Alberta
+What Are The Average Home Humidity Levels in Alberta?

 Did you know that, on average, January has the highest relative humidity in Edmonton?
 This may come as a surprise, especially since most people associate high humidity with warm temperatures.
-The key is understanding the difference between absolute humidity and relative humidity:
+The key is understanding the difference between absolute humidity and relative humidity.

-- Absolute humidity describes the amount of water vapour in a mass of air, usually in grams per kilogram.
+Absolute humidity describes the amount of water vapour in a mass of air, usually in grams per kilogram.

-- Relative humidity is the percentage of water vapour present in the air compared to the maximum it could hold under the same temperature.
+Relative humidity is the percentage of water vapour present in the air compared to the maximum it could hold under the same temperature.

 When we see a relative humidity of 100%, this means that the air is completely saturated with water vapour at that temperature.
 In Edmonton, a relative humidity of 60% in January, where the average low temperature dips to -16 degrees Celsius, won’t feel the same as 60% relative humidity in July, where the average high temperature is around 23 degrees Celsius.

 Well, compared to our neighbours along the Pacific coast or even those living near the Great Lakes in Ontario and Quebec, Albertans deal with dry conditions most of the year— relatively and absolutely!
 This is why it’s helpful to boost indoor humidity levels, particularly since long winters keep people inside for many months of the year.

-Benefits of Maintaining Ideal Home Humidity Levels
+Benefits of Maintaining Ideal Home Humidity Levels In Alberta

 - More effective and efficient heating—a lack of moisture can make the air in your home feel cooler, whereas humidified air lets you turn down the thermostat and still feel comfortable

-- Improved skin quality with less dryness, cracking, and irritation
+- Improved skin quality with less dryness, cracking, and irritation.

-- Reduction in the spread of viruses and other infections throughout your home’s air
+- Reduction in the spread of viruses and other infections throughout your home’s air.

-- Symptom improvement for family members suffering from respiratory conditions such as allergies or asthma
+- Symptom improvement for family members suffering from respiratory conditions such as allergies or asthma.

-- Improved moisture levels keep nasal membranes healthy and help to reduce snoring and nosebleeds
+- Improved moisture levels keep nasal membranes healthy and help to reduce snoring and nosebleeds.

-- Increased lifespan and protection of wood furniture, artwork, musical instruments and hardwood flooring
+- Increased lifespan and protection of wood furniture, artwork, musical instruments and hardwood flooring.

-Regular Maintenance for Optimal Indoor Air Quality
+Regular Maintenance For Optimal Indoor Humidity & Air Quality

 Maintaining home humidity levels is an important aspect of a comfortable, healthy living environment.
-And for families who are relying on humidity in their house to help with respiratory conditions like asthma or allergies, regular maintenance and cleaning is essential.
+And for families who are relying on the humidity in their house to help with respiratory conditions like asthma or allergies, regular maintenance and cleaning are essential.
 If you add a whole-home humidifier to your HVAC system, make sure your regular maintenance routine includes your furnace, air conditioner, ducts, and humidifier.